 Single supplement: From £315: Hotels only

-When to go: Sep-Oct: Mid-September to end of October
+When to go: Sep-Oct: Mid-September to end of October (on request until 2020)

 The Yukon borders Alaska on its western edge and British Columbia to the south, and is one of three Canadian territories (rather than provinces).
 The entire region is dominated by pristine wilderness, home to many of North America’s iconic animals, such as black bear and brown bear, and the mighty Yukon River.